pkopriv2/bourne/amoeba/README.md

 Amoeba is a library of indexing primitives.
 Its intended use is within a distributed, eventually convergent database, but has been extracted for general use.
-It implements a simple in-memory indexing library for use in applications which require more advanced lookup methods than what a simple map can provide.
+It implements a simple in-memory indexer for use in applications which require more advanced lookup methods than what a simple map can provide.
 It supports near-constant time (log32(n)) get/set operations and a very performant scanning abstraction.